opentelekomcloud-docs/modelarts/umn/source/devenviron_notebook/using_jupyterlab/introduction_to_jupyterlab_and_common_operations.rst

 Downloading a File to a Local Computer
 --------------------------------------

 Files created in JupyterLab can be directly downloaded to a local computer.
 The size of the file to be downloaded using this method is limited.
 If the file size exceeds the limit, use other methods to download the file.
-For details, see `Downloading a File from JupyterLab <../../devenviron_notebook/using_jupyterlab/uploading_and_downloading_data/downloading_a_file_from_jupyterlab.html>`__.
+For details, see :ref:`Downloading a File from JupyterLab <modelarts_23_0333>`.

 In the JupyterLab file list, right-click the file to be downloaded and choose **Download** from the shortcut menu.
 The file is downloaded to the directory set for your browser.

+.. _modelarts_23_0209__en-us_topic_0208766071_fig115128616340:

 .. figure:: /_static/images/en-us_image_0000001157080879.png
    :alt: **Figure 9** Downloading a file